 A: The Graduate AIM was implemented in September 2013 and is now a required course for all new graduate students.
 Access to the course is only available to students who have paid tuition or are "Fees Arranged" in Quest.
 If you have not paid tuition or become "Fees Arranged," the Graduate AIM will not appear in LEARN.

 If you have paid tuition or become "Fees Arranged", but you still do not see a link to the Graduate AIM in LEARN, please wait a few days for the system to recognize your arrangement.
 If you have waited but still do not see the Graduate AIM, it is an administrative error.
-Please contact the course administrator, Amanda McKenzie, to have this error corrected.
+Please contact Erin Nearing to have this error corrected.

 Remember: the Graduate AIM is a mandatory degree requirement.